lupyuen/pinephone-nuttx-usb/README.md

     And "CDC/ACM Support"

+_Why is "Number of low-priority worker threads" set to 2?_

+Because "CDC/ACM Support" won't compile with the default value of 1.

+But when we set the value to 2, we hit an Assertion Failure...

 # "ls" Crashes

 When we set "Number of low-priority worker threads" to 2 and run `ls`, NuttX crashes with an Assertion Failure...